History of Qantas: Livery and logos

 The Qantas kangaroo logo made its first appearance in 1944, painted on a Liberator to celebrate the renaming of the Indian Ocean Route to "Kangaroo Service".
 The design was adapted from the design on the reverse side of the contemporary one-penny coin.
 Since then, the kangaroo has undergone four major changes.
 To better suit its airborne nature, wings were added to the kangaroo in 1947 by Gert Sellheim and it was painted on the tail of the Lockheed Super Constellations in 1954.
 These Super Constellations used a predominantly white livery with a red cheatline.

 In 1959, Qantas was the first airline outside the United States to operate the Boeing 707 jetliner, making its inaugural flight from Sydney to San Francisco on 29 July 1959.
 The aircraft of the initial 707 fleets were painted in 'Red Stripe' livery with white tailfins marked with the red "flying kangaroo" logo and the Qantas wordmark or aircraft registration as used on other aircraft since 1955.
 Piston and turboprop aircraft later had tailfins carrying a red stripe with the Qantas wordmark within it and the flying kangaroo symbol from 1959 to 1971.

 Qantas later purchased the 707-138B variant with turbofan engines in 1961; these were prominently painted in 'V-Jet' livery with red tailfins marked with the words "V-Jet" ("V" standing for the Latin word vannus, meaning fan).
 In 1998, actor John Travolta acquired one of the 707-138Bs originally delivered to Qantas in 1961, had it repainted in the V-Jet livery in 2002, and donated it to the Historical Aircraft Restoration Society.

-To mark the arrival of the new 747 in 1971, the new Qantas livery made the Flying Kangaroo logo the dominant tailfin element and the cheatline color was changed to ochre.
+To mark the arrival of the new 747 in 1971, the new Qantas livery made the Flying Kangaroo logo the dominant tailfin element and the cheatline colour was changed to ochre.

 The livery was updated again in 1984 preceding the launch of Boeing 767 service for Qantas in 1985.
-In the 1984 livery, the Flying Kangaroo on the tail lost its wings and the colored cheatline was dropped, but the tailfin color now extended onto the fuselage and a thin gold band was added to the tailfin's leading edge.
+In the 1984 livery, the Flying Kangaroo on the tail lost its wings and the coloured cheatline was dropped, but the tailfin colour now extended onto the fuselage and a thin gold band was added to the tailfin's leading edge.
 Hans Hulsbosch worked on the 1984 logo update and proposed the strapline "Spirit of Australia", which had previously been used in marketing materials, should be added to the exterior markings.